 Well, you probably can’t back home, but our Shanghai Summer School participants will tell you that here in China, you can have your burger (and fries) at 3am and eat it too!

-There is nothing quite like having affordable food delivered to you, wherever you are, and whenever you want it.
+There is nothing quite like having affordable food delivered to you (Apps you absolutely need if you study in China), wherever you are, and whenever you want it.
 We share quite a few fond memories of us sitting on the steps outside the dorms together in the middle of the night, digging into some piping hot pizza.
 All you have to do is dial a number or order through one of many food delivery mobile applications and wait.
 How cool is that?

 You know what’s even better?
 Delivery service is not just limited to meals.
 Missing some veggies for your salad?
 Hosting a pre-party and forgot the beer?
 Not a problem here in Shanghai!